QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Related Works

-To the best knowledge of the authors, there are few studies considering target visibility as vital importance in dynamic environments.
-The approach in \cite{ijcas} makes a bunch of polynomial motion primitives and select the best paths that satisfy safety and visibility constraints, and it can be applied to dynamic environments.
-However, as target occlusion is imminent, the planner of \cite{ijcas} may alter the chasing path to a region with path topology, where inevitable occlusion occurred.
-Also, \cite{Nageli} designed visibility cost to address occlusion by dynamic obstacles.
-Since the method softly deals with occlusion, it allows the target to be hidden.
-On the other hand, our method directly applies concepts of the path topology to avoid inescapable occlusion and enforce strict target visibility, as in our previous work \cite{mywork}.
+On the other hand, the approach in \cite{ijcas} makes a set of polynomial motion primitives and selects the best path under safety and target visibility constraints to acquire a non-colliding target path and generate a chasing trajectory.
+However, when the target and drone are near an obstacle, the planner \cite{ijcas} may select the path toward a region where occlusion is inevitable from the perspective of path homotopy, as will be shown in Section \ref{subsec:simulations}.
+In contrast, our method directly applies concepts of the path homotopy to prevent inescapable occlusion.